grpc/proposal/A52-xds-custom-lb-policies.md

 ### xDS Cluster Resolver Load Balancer

-This load balancer today determines the load balancer hierarchy when it creates the configuration for the priority policy.
+As described in [gRFC A42](https://github.com/grpc/proposal/blob/master/A42-xds-ring-hash-lb-policy.md#change-child-policy-config-generation-in-xds_cluster_resolver-policy), this load balancer today determines the load balancer hierarchy when it creates the configuration for the priority policy.
 If the policy it receives is `ring_hash`, it will pass that policy selection directly to the priority policy.
 If it is given an endpoint picking policy (like `round_robin`), it will instead create a weighted target policy selection that contains the endpoint picking policy selection as a child, creating a two level hierarchy.

 With the xDS client now creating a configuration that represents the whole policy hierarchy, this special logic can be removed and the policy selection received can be directly passed to the priority policy.